igwed93/alx-low_level_programming/0x14-bit_manipulation/README.md

-3-set_bit.c is a function that sets the value of a bit to 1 at a given index 4-clear_bit.c is a function that sets the value of a bit to 0 at a given index 5-flip_bits.c is a function that returns the number of bits you would need to flip to get from one number to another
+3-set_bit.c is a function that sets the value of a bit to 1 at a given index 4-clear_bit.c is a function that sets the value of a bit to 0 at a given index 5-flip_bits.c is a function that returns the number of bits you would need to flip to get from one number to another 100-endianness.c is a function that checks the endianness